Contents

 The voice count parameter to poly() (default 64).
 It must be a literal so the compiler can statically allocate.
 Lower voice counts give predictable voice stealing; higher counts handle complex patterns without dropouts.

-Related: sequencing, chord, pat
+Related: unison, sequencing, chord, pat